JeetKaria06/FindThePath/README.md

 # FindThePath
 This project is implementation of concepts learned in Data Structures And Algorithm (DSA) course.
 And helps in making Dijkstra algorithm's application understandable even to non technical person.

+This project has its code written in JAVA, with backend in MySQL and frontend in javafxml with HTML and CSS combined.
+This project was our SEM II project of Data Structures And Algorithm Project.

+Frontend part by : Rahul Chocha  https://www.linkedin.com/in/rahul-chocha-14b391179 Backend part by : Jeet Karia  https://www.linkedin.com/in/jeet-karia-628773170